fineanmol/plant-tree/README.md

-🪴 Updated on Thu, 23 Oct 2025 15:08:22 GMT
+🎍 Updated on Thu, 23 Oct 2025 21:37:31 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Simplicity is the soul of efficiency."